ghywel/placego/DOES-APPLES-UNIFIED-ARCHITECTURE-WORK.md

 and the only copy left is one the display never needs.

 ## Human edit:
-Apple I will absolutely accept free stuff for my constant shilling of your work.
+Apple I will absolutely accept free stuff for my constant shilling of yourwork.
 I like the Apple ecosystem - I don't mind the vendor lock in - I think it does make more sense for security and performance to have a close hardware - software cycle, the metal chassis / product integration is still unmatched by other vendors, and I don't agree that you have to keep reinventing the form factor to be 'innovative'.
-No offence to the foldable phone.
-It's a great product because it works, and if it works don't fix it.
+A great product is a great product because it works, and if it works don't fix it.
 Innovation comes from outside what you are already good at.
-Like a biometric headless wearable device that logs you in based off your own heartbeat signature and provides haptic feedback when using contactless so you know when you have just been mugged by the as-far-as-i-know-still-exploitable VISA man-in-the-middle attack because VISA forgot to implement basic security.
+Like a biometric wearable that logs you in based on your own heartbeat signature and provides haptic feedback.

-Yes you can have that one free, it is an Apple excusive because i said so here and nobody else is allowed to copy it except Apple because I now have explicit copyright and even without a patent anybody else who steals the idea will clearly be a copy-cat that lacks any creative vision themselves.
+Yes you can have that one free, it is an Apple exclusive because i said so here and nobody else is allowed to copy it except Apple because I now have implicit copyright and even without a patent anybody else who steals the idea will clearly be a copy-cat company that lacks any creative vision themselves.

 Free stuff appreciated.